lobrien/FRC2025/README.md

 # Initializing environment

-After you have cloned this repository, you will need to initialize the enironment.
+After you have cloned this repository, you will need to initialize the environment.
 This will install the necessary dependencies for the project.

 Follow the instructions at [Installation.md](docs/Installation.md) to initialize the environment.